singerdmx/BulletJournal/deployment/README.md

 ```

 Go to `../discourse-auth-proxy` and run the following commands to build the image.
+For production deployment, please update `../discourse-auth-proxy/start.sh` and replace `sso-secret` with different value.
+Then use the new image for `auth-proxy` in `docker-compose.yml`.

 ```bash
 # docker build -t {dockerhub_name}/{image_name} .